igorwojda/android-showcase/README.md

 `./gradlew ktlintFormat` - runs the ktlint formatter on all kotlin sources in this project.

 Ktlint follows `Android Kotlin Style Guide`.
-For `Android Studio` to be compliant with `Android Kotlin Style Guide` we need to run one of these tasks that will update code formatting settings:
+For `Android Studio` to be compliant with `Android Kotlin Style Guide` we need to run one of below gradle tasks that will update code formatting settings in Android Studio:

 `./gradlew ktlintApplyToIdea` - The task generates IntelliJ IDEA (or Android Studio) Kotlin style files in the project .idea/ folder.